-This Norm, entitled "Norm for the Exclusion of Identified Activities Associated with the Development and Expansion of Battery Storage Facilities in Areas of Low or Medium Environmental Sensitivity" has been prepared to provide rules under which activities associated with the development and expansion of battery storage facilities identified in terms of the Environmental Impact Assessment Regulations, 2014, promulgated under section 24(5) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), may be excluded from the requirement to obtain an environmental authorisation prior to commencement, while meeting the objectives of the Act.
+The Norm contained in the Schedule, entitled "Norm for the Exclusion of the Development and Expansion of Solar Photovoltaic Facilities in Areas of Low or Medium Environmental Sensitivity" has been prepared to provide the rules under which the development and expansion of solar photovoltaic facilities identified in terms of the Environmental Impact Assessment Regulations, 2014, promulgated under section 24(5) of the National Environmental Management Act, 1998 (Act No. 107 of 1998), as well as any listed or specified activities associated with and integral to the realisation of such facility may be excluded from the requirement to obtain an environmental authorisation prior to commencement, while meeting the objectives of the Act.